toan-tran/ansible_playbook_collection/ansible_playbook_collection/playbooks/roles/cdh_scm_manager/README.md

 # Install Cloudera Manager on CentOS #

 ## Introduction ##

-This playbook will install Cloudera Manager 5.5.x on CentOS.
+This playbook will install Cloudera Manager 5.x on CentOS or Ubuntu.

 In conjunction with the Cloudera Manager Agent playbook, it forms a starting point for creating / managing a Cloudera Hadoop cluster.

-* IMPORTANT * This playbook is for Dev/Test platform.

 There are two options on databases for Cloudera Manager: